JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 ## Accessing static members

 Static members of Java classes form "companion objects" for these classes.
-We cannot pass such a "companion object" around as a value, but can access the members explicitly, for example
+We cannot pass such a "companion object" around as a value, but can access the members explicitly, for example:

 ``` kotlin
 if (Character.isLetter(a)) {